 “Simulated labs are booming” states Nature, International Journal of Science, in their recently published article.
-An article that asks interesting and important questions such as whether virtual labs really enhance learning over what a textbook can provide, whether fancy graphics are helpful or just a flashy distraction, and whether simulations really can (or should) replace real lab experience.
+An article that asks important questions such as whether virtual labs really enhance learning, whether fancy graphics are helpful or just a flashy distraction, and whether simulations can (or should) replace real lab experiences.

 The article explores the current state of virtual labs, and explains how they can help institutions expand their reach, cut costs, enhance student understanding, and provide a different kind of hands-on training for future scientists.